pgadmin-org/pgadmin4/docs/en_US/restore_dialog.rst

 * Use the switches in the **Miscellaneous/Behavior** box to specify miscellaneous restore options:

-   * Move the switch next to *Verbose messages* to the *No* position to instruct *pg_restore* to exclude verbose messages.
+   * Move the switch next to *Verbose messages* towards left to instruct *pg_restore* to exclude verbose messages.
-   * Move the switch next to *Use SET SESSION AUTHORIZATION* to the *Yes* position to include a statement that will use a SET SESSION AUTHORIZATION command to determine object ownership (instead of an ALTER OWNER command).
+   * Move the switch next to *Use SET SESSION AUTHORIZATION* towards right position to include a statement that will use a SET SESSION AUTHORIZATION command to determine object ownership (instead of an ALTER OWNER command).

-   * Move the switch next to *Exit on error* to the *Yes* position to instruct *pg_restore* to exit restore if there is an error in sending SQL commands.
+   * Move the switch next to *Exit on error* towards right position to instruct *pg_restore* to exit restore if there is an error in sending SQL commands.
      The default is to continue and to display a count of errors at the end of the restore.